DavidOliver/live_cue/README.md

 	This opens and configures a `tmux` session, in which `cmus` (the audio player) and `LiveCue` itself are run.

-	When prompted by `LiveCue` for the node name, type something short and unique across your network of nodes.
-(For example, `i` or `d` in the case of two brothers with names beginning with `I` and `D`.)

 3. Parse and process local music collection files:

 	```